How to Choose a Hospice Care Provider

 When continuing treatment is no longer the best option, that's when hospice care steps in.
 Hospice focuses on care, not cure.
 The goal of hospice is to make the patient's remaining days as comfortable as possible.
 That almost always means that as soon as a patient goes on hospice care, his or her quality of life improves.

 In most cases, hospice care is provided in the patient's home, so that he or she can be in a familiar environment, surrounded by loved ones.
 Hospice care also can be provided at a hospital, nursing home or other long-term care facility.
+If you’re unsure where to begin, learning how to find a hospice provider that suits your needs can help you start this important journey.

 Where and how to start your search when choosing a hospice.